-At the end of the Spring 2013 semester, Professors Mo Godman, Jim Hoogenakker (who recently celebrated 50 years of teaching and service at Washburn!), and Virginia Pruitt will retire.
+At the end of the Spring 2013 semester, Professors Mo Godman, Jim Hoogenakker (who recently celebrated 50 years of teaching and service at Washburn!), and Virginia Pruitt retired.
 The English Department will greatly miss the contributions of these three professors and colleagues, who have devoted their careers to teaching and mentoring students here at Washburn.
 Professors Godman and Hoogenakker were recently awarded emeritus status, and Professor Pruitt will receive this honorary title next year.
 All three were recently celebrated at a retirement reception on April 25.
 Thank you to all three for your many years of service to the students, department, and university!

 This year's Inscape release party and reading was held on May 1, 2013, at 7:00 pm at the SouthWind Gallery at 3074 SW 29th Street.
 For more on Inscape, Washburn's literary magazine, click here.